Legal documentation must be submitted to the state of Minnesota along with filing costs when establishing an LLC in this state.

 Quick Summary

-An LLC in Minnesota costs $135 to file the Articles of Organization by mail and $155 if done in person or online through the Secretary of State's website.
+• An LLC in Minnesota costs $135 to file the Articles of Organization by mail and $155 if done online or in person.

 This amount covers submitting your registration papers, including the Minnesota Articles of Organization.